hpai1/cse15l-lab-reports/w2-lab-report.md

 My algorithm works by first validating the url then calling the add() method.
 The parameter that is passed is the word in the url, found by using the .split() method.
 The add method appends the word to a running String with the escape sequence "\n" after it, making it print on a newline.
+Everytime a new url is given, the URI object is modified as well as the local variable *words*.

 **Web Server Code**